Agriculture ideas from around the world

 How Soil and Climate Shape Growth

 Different crops grow in different regions because each area offers unique cycles of climate, soil, latitude, longitude, and even moon angles.
-These factors shape the energy, moisture, and nutrient flow that plants need to thrive.

 Comments